qwertie/loyc.net/les/juxtaposition-discussion.md

 | `x y z`                  | `x(y(z))`
 | `(Foo) x`                | `Foo(x)`

-Juxtaposition would have the curious effect of making `(Foo) x` (the cast operator of C languages) equivalent to `int(x)`, which is an ordinary call but also acts as a cast operator in other languages including C++.
+Juxtaposition would have the curious effect of making `(int) x` (the cast operator of C languages) equivalent to `int(x)`, which is an ordinary call but also acts as a cast operator in other languages including C++.
 So that seems ... okay.

 ### Block calls